Scandit/data-capture-documentation/docs/sdks/react-native/label-capture/get-started.md

 ```

 Once the Camera, DataCaptureContext, DataCaptureView and LabelCapture are initialized, you can switch on the camera to start capturing labels.
-Typically, this is done once the view becomes active and the user granted permission to use the camera, or once the user pressed continue scanning after handling a previous scan.
-Please refer to the [sample apps](https://github.com/Scandit/) for detailed examples of camera permission handling and view lifecycle management.

 Typically, this is done once the view becomes active and the user granted permission to use the camera, or once the user presses continue scanning after handling a previous scan.

 ```js
 camera.switchToDesiredState(FrameSourceState.ON);
 ```

+Please refer to the available [sample apps](/sdks/react-native/samples.md) for detailed examples of camera permission handling and view lifecycle management.

 ## Provide Feedback